ibm-cloud-docs/vpc/vsi_is_byol_about.md

 For more information about creating dedicated hosts and groups, see [Creating dedicated hosts and groups](/docs/vpc?topic=vpc-creating-dedicated-hosts-instances).

-For more information about importing your BYOL custom image to the VPC, see [Importing a custom image](/docs/vpc?topic=vpc-managing-images#import-custom-image).
+For more information about importing your BYOL custom image to the VPC, see [Importing and validating custom images into VPC](/docs/vpc?topic=vpc-importing-custom-images-vpc&interface=ui).

-For the UI procedure for creating a new instance and specifying a BYOL custom image, see [Creating virtual server instances by using the UI](/docs/vpc?topic=vpc-creating-virtual-servers).
+For the UI procedure for creating a new instance and specifying a BYOL custom image, see [Creating virtual server instances](/docs/vpc?topic=vpc-creating-virtual-servers).